Canvasser

 How do we decide which groups, which campaigns?

 We work on campaigns and issues that we think are the most pressing, and set up our ground operations where we think we can make the biggest difference.
-We work with groups like Environment America and U.S. PIRG to take on polluters, tackle climate change, or get pesticides out of our food supply.
-These groups have counted on us for 35 years to generate the people power they need to take on ExxonMobil, Monsanto, or other opposition and win.
+We work with groups like Environment America and PIRG to take on polluters, save wildlife and wild places, and get pesticides out of our food supply.
+These groups have counted on us for 40 years to generate the people power they need to win.

 Benefits: